drewsamsen/sr-cards-app/memory-bank/progress.md

 - [ ] Streak tracking

 ### Settings
+- [x] Basic settings page
-- [ ] User preferences
+- [x] Theme preferences
 - [ ] Study configuration
 - [ ] Account management

 ### Import/Export
-- [ ] CSV import
+- [x] Basic import interface
 - [ ] CSV export
 - [ ] Backup functionality

 ## Current Status
-The application has a solid foundation with working card and deck management.
-Users can create accounts, log in, create decks, and manage cards within decks.
-The UI components and base application structure are in place.

-The next major development phase focuses on implementing the study system with the FSRS algorithm, which is the core learning functionality of the application.
+The application now has a complete study system implementation with the FSRS algorithm for spaced repetition.
+UI refinements have been made to improve user experience, including better mobile responsiveness through the phone emulator, simplified forms, and clearer button terminology.
+The About page has been added to provide context and information about the app.

+The focus has shifted from core functionality implementation to UI/UX improvements and content organization.
+Recent work has concentrated on making the application more intuitive and visually appealing while maintaining its functionality.

 ## Known Issues
-- Mobile responsiveness needs improvement in some areas
+- Some loading skeletons may still need additional refinement
 - Form validation could be more robust
-- Loading states need refinement
 - Error handling needs to be more user-friendly
 - Performance optimizations needed for larger deck/card collections

 ## Success Metrics
-- Core card and deck management is functional
-- User can navigate between different sections of the app
-- Authentication system is working
+- Complete study system with FSRS algorithm is functional
-- UI components and layout are responsive
+- UI components and layouts are responsive in both desktop and phone views
-- Data persistence is functioning correctly
+- Phone emulator provides accurate representation of mobile experience
+- About page provides clear context about the application
+- Visual consistency is maintained across the application

 ## Next Milestone
-**Study System Implementation**
+**Enhanced User Experience**
-- Complete study session interface
+- Complete any remaining visual refinements
-- Implement spaced repetition algorithm
-- Add performance rating system
-- Create daily review limits
-- Build initial progress tracking
+- Enhance onboarding experience
+- Improve feedback mechanisms
+- Review and update all instructional text
+- Consider adding additional guidance throughout the application